 What is the Fair Housing Act?

-The Fair Housing Act was passed by Congress in 1968.
+The Fair Housing Law was passed by Congress in 1968.
 Its goal is to expand on the landlord-tenant laws by addressing issues of racial discrimination in the sale and rental of housing.
-The act prevents discrimination on the basis of race, color, religion, and nationality.
+The act prevents housing discrimination on the basis of race, color, religion, sex, and nationality.

 However, since its passage, there have been several amendments made to further expand on the original list.
 Disability and familial status were added several years later.
-Also, some states have also passed legislation to add extra protections.
-The state of Tennessee is, however, not among these states.
+Also, some states have also passed legislation to add extra protections against housing discrimination.
+The state's anti-discrimination laws, however, don't include these provisions.

 What are the protected classes of the Tennessee Fair Housing Act?